-In 2017, the Group generated a carbon footprint of 727.26 tonnes of carbon dioxide emission (tCO_2e) with a carbon emission intensity of 41.83 kgCO2e per square meter of total operation floor area.
-The emission mainly arises from the diesel consumption for transportation which accounted for close to 100% of the total carbon emission of the Group.
+In 2020, the Group generated a carbon footprint of 551.0 tonnes of carbon dioxide emission (tCO_2e) with a carbon emission intensity of 99.50 kgCO2e per square meter of total operation floor area.
+The intensity increased because of increased diesel consumption with the new safe management controls.
+The number of workers allowed on each vehicle was reduced drastically.